bagusaps/CermatiTestAutomation/README.md

 # CermatiTestAutomation

 This is a simple UI automation using cucumber selenium with java programming language.
+The included feature is register account of Cermati with valid all value.

 # List of tools has to be installed
 - Intellij - IDE